roguh/CORE/README.md

 entirely implemented (up to Mk6).

 For now, load Main into GHCi and use `runCore`
 This interface will soon be better organized as a Haskeline REPL.
+Statistics printing and other features available in Core/Compiler.hs.
 ```haskell
 >>> runCore gmachineMk5 "main = fac 20 ; fac n = if (n <= 0) 1 (n * (fac (n - 1)))"
 "Right (NNum 2432902008176640000)"